 From my previous letters, you know I think quite highly of the Japanese.
 When you get "inside," even if only for a minute, you will find that people are marvelous to you.
 Moreover, in relationships with people, you'll find that they are interesting and boring, smart and stupid, and kind and unkind in the same proportion as in any other people--perhaps even the good qualities exist in somewhat higher proportions than back home.
 My observations above are only about one superficial aspect of the culture--and in one perhaps atypical backwater--but it is the superficial aspect that one notices first.
 It doesn't take long to notice that a huge number of people drive like idiots; that public places, especially natural places, are filthy; and that the famous beauty of the country has been spoiled in so many places by electrical towers, logging, and ugly public works projects.

-True story--in the next prefecture over is one of the officially-recognized best views in Japan, of a causeway or barrier island along the coast.
+True story--in the next prefecture over is one of the officially-recognized best views in Japan, of a barrier island along the coast.
 The preferred viewing posture is to stand with your back to the island, then to bend over and look at it upside down from between your legs.
 Japanese gardens are constructed to be seen from certain viewpoints--everything is perfect when you stand on the X, but the view from 10 feet on either side doesn't matter so much (in many, plumbing fixtures and loose piles of cleaning supplies, trash bags, etc. are placed so that they are plainly visible from most places in the garden, but not from the X. The better gardens have a lot of X's, so the views are generally good from anywhere, but the philosophy still holds.
 The proportions are only perfect from the X's.
 The interesting thing about the Japanese is that so many of them are content to look only from the X's.

 O genki de